trajtracker/trajtracker/docs/source/paradigms/num2pos/Config.rst

        Whether to present generic targets.
 A generic target is any Expyriment (or equivalent) stimulus - e.g., image, shape, etc.

+    **fixation_type**
+       The type of fixation stimulus: 'cross', 'text', or None.
+       When using 'text' fixation, you can set the text via *fixation_text* or via the CSV config file.

+    **fixation_text**
+       The default fixation text to use when *fixation_type='text'*.
+       This value can be overriden by column *fixation.text* in the CSV config file.

 Number line
 -----------